People working across all creative sectors enrich their professional practice through their understanding of creative history and theory.

 - Grammatically correct text without typographical error (read your work aloud or have others read your work & use spell-check please).

 Piece 1: 800 - 1000 words.
 In-line images for works discussed.

-Save your work as word processing document to be transposed to your blog when complete
+Save your work as word processing document, published in PDF format to be uploaded to your blog when complete.